-The dropoffs in the funnel analysis report are counted when a visitor does not proceed to another step.
-If a visitor/user enter the funnel in the 1st step, then skips the 2nd step, and then completes the 3rd funnel step, that last step will not be counted and the drop-off will be seen after the 1st step.
+The dropoffs in the funnel exploration report are counted when a visitor does not proceed to another step.
+If a visitor/user enters the funnel in the 1st step, then skips the 2nd step, and then completes the 3rd funnel step, that last step will not be counted, and the drop-off will be seen after the 1st step.

 Visitors/users cannot skip funnel steps in Google Analytics 4.

 To make things a bit easier to understand, I have prepared a visual example.
-These situations were taken from Google’s documentation and I visualized (thus hopefully made things clearer).
+These situations were taken from Google’s documentation, and I visualized them (thus hopefully making things clearer).

-Google Analytics 4 property has tracked 4 users.
+Google Analytics 4 property has tracked four users.
 And I have configured a funnel that consists of 3 steps.
 In the table below, you will see how each user completed the steps.

-- User 2 entered the funnel at step B, also completed step C
+- User 2 entered the funnel at step B and also completed step C

-- User 3 entered the funnel at step A, skipped step B, completed step C
+- User 3 entered the funnel at step A, skipped step B, and completed step C

-- User 4 enter the funnel at step C
+- User 4 entered the funnel at step C

-Now, let’s take a look at how Google Analytics 4 will treat these actions when it comes to funnel analysis.
+Now, let’s take a look at how Google Analytics 4 will treat these actions when it comes to funnel exploration.
 Which steps will be counted?

 #3.1.
 Open funnel

 First, let’s start with the open funnel.
-The green checkmark shows which step will be counted in the funnel analysis report.
+The green checkmark shows which step will be counted in the funnel exploration report.
 Red X shows which one will not.

 The reason we have so many green checkmarks is that this is an open funnel.
 Visitors/users can enter the funnel at any step.

-The reason why User 3’s Step C was not counted is that the user skipped step B. In GA4 funnel analysis, funnel steps cannot be skipped.
+The reason why User 3’s Step C was not counted is that the user skipped step B. In GA4 funnel exploration, funnel steps cannot be skipped.

-If we visualize this funnel with my poor design skills, it would look like this (also, I’ve labeled which user is counted where):
+If we visualize this funnel with my poor design skills, it will look like this (also, I’ve labeled which user is counted where):

-Those who enter the funnel at a later step are displayed in a separate rectangle added on top of the existing bar in the chart.
+Those who enter the funnel later are displayed in a separate rectangle added on top of the existing bar in the chart.